Casey Herman

 SURFING N MUSIC

 So, I'm just eternally grateful that the passion I felt for flying aircraft transferred across to a passion for creating digital art (where it's easier to correct mistaEKs) as well as creating twisted iron sculptures.
-I love playing guitar (badly, but slowly improving) and I also love surfboard riding, but definitely am NOT improving with age!
+I love playing guitar (badly, but slowly improving over the last 50+ years) and I also love surfboard riding (for an even longer period), but definitely am NOT improving with age!
 May you find something here to spark your interests!

 Casey Herman